aydinsenih/NLP_sentence_splitter/README.md

 # NLP_sentence_splitter

-It`s splitting sentences in big and non-align texts.
+It`s splitting sentences for big and non-align texts.